• Updated on Dec 2, 2025

 • Trekking pole for the Trek

-• Discover Altitude Trekking Cap
+• Discover the Altitude Trekking Cap

 • First aid medical kit

-• Oximeter to check your pulse rate
+• An oximeter to check your pulse rate

 • Jeep/bus drive from Muktinath to Jomsom